xianlinbox/daily_practise/aws-solution-architect/data-engineer.md

 # Athena

-Serverless query service to analyze data stored in S3 Use standard SQL to query
+Serverless query service to analyze data stored in S3.
+It can work directly with data stored in any S3 storage class Use standard SQL to query
 Support csv, parquet, json different file format Commonly with quicksight to create dashboard